Great Minds: The troubling questions behind 'Covid brain'

 Unofficially, she's another victim of long Covid.

-She finds it puzzling that her diagnosis still hasn't been linked – besides a vague reference in her hospital discharge summary - that its onset happened to coincide with a severe bout of Covid-19, contracted at a small family lunch in February.
+She finds it puzzling that her diagnosis still hasn't been linked – besides a vague reference in her hospital discharge summary - to coronavirus, despite the onset of conditions happening to coincide with a severe bout of Covid-19 in February.

 "Because my local hospital doesn't have a neurological department, they exhausted all the testing they had available," she said.